Yubico/java-webauthn-server/doc/releasing.md

  1. Make sure release notes in `NEWS` are up to date.

+ 2. Make sure you're running Gradle in JDK 11.

- 2. Run the tests one more time:
+ 3. Run the tests one more time:

     ```
     $ ./gradlew clean check
     ```

- 3. Tag the head commit with an `X.Y.Z-RCN` tag:
+ 4. Tag the head commit with an `X.Y.Z-RCN` tag:

     ```
     $ git tag -a -s 1.4.0-RC1 -m "Pre-release 1.4.0-RC1"